jadc/notes/chem/20ib/unit1.md

 | $\textrm{AX}_{3}$   | No | Trigonal Planar | ![](images/unit1/vsepr4.png) | $120^\circ$ |
 | $\textrm{AX}_{3}$   | Yes | Pyramidal | ![](images/unit1/vsepr5.png) | $107.5^\circ$ |
 | $\textrm{AX}_{4}$   | N/A | Tetrahedral | ![](images/unit1/vsepr0.png) | $109.5^\circ$ |

+**Tip**: Remember that the shape is based on the quantities of certain elements, and not the number of bonds.
+In other words, double or triple bonds do not effect the shape, only quantities. (e.g. $\textrm{CH}_3$ is not a tetrahedral just because it has a double bond.)

+## Multiple Central Atoms
+If a compound has multiple central atoms and you need to name it as a VSEPR shape, the compound has ~~multiple VSEPR shapes~~.
+Focus on ~~each central atom~~, and determine the VSEPR shape of a compound ~~if it had only that central atom~~.
+Then progress to the ~~next central atom~~, (~~hydrogen can never be the central atom~~) and keep repeating this process until you have every central atom's shape named.

 # Forces of Attraction
 ## Intramolecular Forces